dLogan807/rend-origin/README.md

 A custom resource pack is highly recommended and will be linked here once complete.

-### Important Notes

-If a Fallen Tether Doll has not placed correctly, attempting to place another at the same location will fix this.
-Currently, successfully placed dolls will revert to items after 1 minute due to performance concerns.

 ### Lore

 A specialised subclass of an ancient race.
 Not excelling in physical strength